DevDrupal33/display_builder/docs/entity-displays.md

 Display Builder data is stored as a third party settings with those properties:

-- `display_builder`: the display builder config entity in use last time the config was saved
+- `display_builder`: the Display builder profile (config entity) in use last time the config was saved
 - `sources`: a UI Patterns 2 sources tree

 > 🚧 2025-07-01: `enabled` may be removed [#3534215](https://www.drupal.org/project/display_builder/issues/3534215)